 d.
 Maintain an active SAM registration with current information while your application is under review by the Department and, if you are awarded a grant, during the project period.

-Note: Once your SAM registration is active, it may be 24 to 48 hours before you can access the information in, and submit an application through, Grants.gov.
+Once your SAM registration is active, you will need to allow 24 to 48 hours for the information to be available in Grants.gov, and before you can submit an application through Grants.gov.